MatteoGuadrini/PSCouchDB/README.md

 ## Installation and simple usage
 1. Download and install CouchDB following the [docs](http://docs.couchdb.org/en/latest/install/index.html).
 2. Download and install latest PSCouchDB module by copying it under `%Windir%\System32\WindowsPowerShell\v1.0\Modules` for all users or under `%UserProfile%\Documents\WindowsPowerShell\Modules` for the current user or install through [PowershellGallery](https://www.powershellgallery.com/packages/PSCouchDB).
+> [!NOTE]
-> INFORMATION: This module is not signed.
+> This module is not signed.
 Before import or execute cmdlet on this module, see [about_signing](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_signing) session.
 To skip this part and continue, run ```Set-ExecutionPolicy -ExecutionPolicy Unrestricted```
+> [!WARNING]
-> ATTENTION: If you are using CouchDB version 2, use the PSCouchDB 1.X version; if instead you are using CouchDB version 3 or 4, use the PSCouchDB version 2.X```
+> If you using CouchDB version 2, use the PSCouchDB 1.X version; if instead you are using CouchDB version 3 or 4, use the PSCouchDB version 2.X
 3. Now, configure database mode, in single node (cluster of one single node) or cluster, run this cmdlet:
 ```powershell
 # Single node cluster